gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 ## Jumper Virtual Lab

 [Jumper Virtual lab](https://jumper.io) is an emulator that provides a fast an easy way to run firmware files.
 It works in a matter of minutes.
-Jumper's eclipse plug-in works with GNU MCU Eclipse's plug-in and enables you to easily run your firmware one a virtual device.
+Jumper's eclipse plug-in works with GNU MCU Eclipse's plug-in and enables you to easily run your firmware on a virtual device.

 To install the Jumper Virtual Lab, use the following links: